amplexdenmark/ionic-Select-Control/README.md

 ## Dependencies

-This component uses ionic-modal and ionic-list from ionic framework components for the popup.
+This component uses ionic-modal and ionic-list from ionic framework components.
-Clicking outside the modal popup won't close it.
+Clicking outside the modal won't close it.

 ## How to use